Komal10t/Komal/README.md

-Drone delivery Project 1 using MS Excel
-Description in short:
+Capstone Drone delivery Project 1 using MS Excel Description in short:
 - Developed a drone-based delivery system to enable efficient and autonomous transportation of goods, incorporating advanced technologies for seamless operations.